 Before looking into the countries and their categories listed on the bulletin, let's take a closer look at the categories for Certain Religious Workers and 5th Regional Center.
 In these two categories, all countries show the letter “U”, which means no numbers were authorized for issuance.
 Therefore, those two categories will not be addressed in detail below.

 All Chargeability Areas Except Those Listed

-As discussed in the last article about the December 2017 Visa Bulletin, priority dates have remained current in all categories over the past four months.
+As discussed in December 2017 Visa Bulletin, priority dates have remained current in all categories over the past four months.
 This month, they remain current and do not retrogress.
 As a comparison, on the January 2017 Visa Bulletin, the priority dates for the 3rd category as well as the “other workers” category retrogressed to August 2016.

 China - Mainland Born

 - All categories that were current in December 2017 do remain current in January.

 - The priority dates for the 2nd, 3rd, “other workers”, and 5th Non-Regional categories all progress between one week and five months.

 El Salvador, Guatemala, and Honduras